plone/training/voltoaddons/05-objectwidget-block-edit.rst

 .. note::

-    You can use a specific version or branch when adding the dependency, research first the latest released version for these addons
+    You can use a specific version or branch when adding the dependency, research first the latest released version for these add-ons

-Add the volto-object-widget addon in the project's package.json:
+Add the volto-object-widget add-on in the project's package.json:

 .. code-block:: json